Kazakhstan blind mole-rat

 The Kazakhstan blind mole-rat or Ural blind mole-rat (Spalax uralensis) is a species of rodent in the family Spalacidae.
 It is endemic to Kazakhstan, along the Ural River basin and the flood plains of the Uil, Temir, and Emba rivers.

-Whereas the species inhabits an area approximately 100,000 km2 in size, the International Union for Conservation of Nature (IUCN) describes S. uralensis as rare and its habitat prone to overgrazing.
+Whereas the species has an extent of occurrence of 392,195 km2, the International Union for Conservation of Nature (IUCN) has described S. uralensis as rare and its habitat prone to overgrazing.
 In 1993, Puzachenko's morphometric analysis demonstrated that the species was distinct from the giant blind mole-rat (S. giganteus).